taye/interact.js/README.md

 <a href="http://interactjs.io"><img alt="interact.js" src="https://c4d6f7d727e094887e93-4ea74b676357550bd514a6a5b344c625.ssl.cf2.rackcdn.com/ijs-anim.svg" height="131px" width="100%"></a>

-Javascript drag and drop, resizing and gestures for modern desktop and mobile browsers.
+JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+).

 Features include: